ollycrossley/remove-cookies-float-hidive-extension/README.md

 This should now have added the extension to your browser for use!

+You can toggle this extension by simply activating it or deactivating it in your extension browser.

 ### More Help!

 If you need more help on this process, please visit https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked